***FREE*** Basic Life Support (BLS) Session

 We provide early life saving treatment to patients in the local community, and as we work or live on the Island, we are able to attend the scene of an emergency within a few minutes… often before the emergency services arrive.

 Being a completely voluntary group, we rely on donations, sponsorship and fund raising events.
-We also hold Basic Life Saving (BLS) training to the general public and groups.
+We also hold Basic Life Support (BLS) training to the general public and groups.

 Thanks for taking the time to check out our website, we hope you find it interesting.